maszhongming/ReactionMiner/README.md

 ## Usage

-To run the program against the provided example journals, simply run `python3 generalXmlParser.py`.
+To run the program against the provided example journals, run `python3 generalParser.py`.
 This will parse all the PDFs inside the directory specified in [config.py](/config.py), which defaults to [example_journals](/example_journals).

-To parse a specific folder, first change the directory in [config.py](/config.py) to the desired folder, then run `python3 generalXmlParser.py`.
+To parse a specific folder, first change the directory in [config.py](/config.py) to the desired folder, then run `python3 generalParser.py`.

-To parse a specific PDF, run `python3 generalXmlParser.py -i /path/to/pdf`.
+To parse a specific PDF, run `python3 generalParser.py -i /path/to/pdf`.

 After the program finishes, the resulting json files will be generated at [results](/results) directory.